 From Kalapathar we take a Helicopter to fly back to Lukla

 Day 11: Lukla - Kathmandu (B)

 Fly back to Kathmandu early in the morning.
 After 9 – 10 AM there will be no flights because of strong wind.
 Check in hotel.
-You will offer for the rest and refreshment in the hotel.
-Evening takes your own time for leisure.
+Rest of the day is free for rest and refreshment in the hotel.
+Evening take your own time for leisure.

 Day 12: Departure (B)